kragen/derctuo/virtual-machine-setup.md

 `-vnc :2,password` and then set the password “using the “`set_password`” command in the `[pcsys_monitor](https://www.qemu.org/docs/master/qemu-doc.html#pcsys_005fmonitor)`.”
- — but I’m not sure how to get to the monitor; typing ^Ah does nothing — and also apparently
+ — but I’m not sure how to get to the monitor (maybe -monitor stdio or -mon stdio?);
+typing ^Ah does nothing — and
+also apparently
 `-vnc localhost:2` will only allow connections from localhost.)